 This approach must be working for the team, as they won the Team competition that year in the Tour de France, and accumulated stage wins and yellow jerseys along the way as well!

-It’s unclear if any of this year’s teams have totally eschewed gluten, and a Colorado study questions whether a gluten-free diet truly offers any measurable benefit for cyclists without celiac disease or gluten-sensitivity.
-However, a properly balanced gluten-free diet is not harmful.
+While a Colorado study questioned whether a gluten-free diet truly offers any measurable benefit for cyclists without celiac disease or gluten-sensitivity, there’s no doubt that a properly balanced gluten-free diet is not harmful.

 Cyclist Julian Dean is apparently wheat allergic and must follow the diet at all times; then teammate Christian Vande Velde, however, had not been diagnosed with gluten intolerance, but experienced a marked change for the better since joining the team on the gluten-free diet.
 He admitted after starting the diet in 2009, “I arrived in the mountains and to the first rest day with more energy than I ever have had.
 I was fresh mentally and physically.”